WojciechP/nojokescala/_posts/2015-09-11-futures-and-either.markdown

 layout: post
 title: "Futures and Either - asynchronous error handling"
 date: "2015-09-11 16:38"
-snippet: >
-  Design your asynchronous Scala API so that clients can choose the level of error handling appropriate to their needs.
+snippet: "Design your asynchronous Scala API so that clients can choose the level of error handling appropriate to their needs.\n"
 meta:
-  description: "Scala asynchronous error handling with Future and Either"
+  description: Scala asynchronous error handling with Future and Either
   keywords: "Scala, Future, Either, error handling, concurrent, asynchronous"
-permalink: /post/future-either
+permalink: "/post/future-either"
+published: true
 ---

 This article is mostly about designing your Scala API so that it allows to control the level of error handling.
 The source code for the included